Renewal pruning is a method that stimulates new growth while removing unproductive wood or canes.

 Renewal pruning of fruit trees

-Fruit and nut trees produce fruit on spurs.
-Some species produce on new spurs, while others need more time.
+Fruit and nut trees produce fruit on spurs and on twig tips.
+Some species only produce fruit on new spurs, while others can use the same spurs for several years.
 For example, figs, grapes, persimmon, and quince produce fruit on new shoots and one-year old wood.
-Pears, walnuts, and apples, on the other hand can produce fruit on 10-year old spurs.
+Pears, walnuts, and apples, on the other hand can produce fruit on the same spurs for several years.
 UC Davis offers a chart of fruiting wood characteristics that can help you decide what to remove and what to leave for another year.
 Did you know that large, unproductive branches are called bulls?
 I didn't either.

 Renewal pruning of raspberries and blackberries